 8b.
 This triggers the W-AGF to send an EAP-Success to 5G-RG, which completes the EAP-5G session.
 After this step, NAS messages between 5G-RG and W-AGF are transported without EAP-5G using W-CP signalling connection.

-9. [Conditional]: An authenticated W-CP signalling connection is established between the 5G-RG and W-AGF by using the common W-AGF key that was created in the 5G-RG in step 7c and received by the W-AGF in step 8a.
+9. [Conditional]: An W-CP signalling connection is established between the 5G-RG and W-AGF.

 Editor's note: Whether this step is performed or not requires input from BBF and CableLabs.